 function search_update_totals

-Same name in other branches
+Same name and namespace in other branches

 1. 8.9.x core/modules/search/search.module \search_update_totals()